Sustainability and Better Future Policy for Switchfoot Accounting

 Pensions

-The director has used her pension fund to purchase part of the office for Switchfoot.
-Greening the pension is therefore a case of managing the environmental performance of the underlying asset, which this sustainability policy contributes to.
-Any future invested contribution will be managed by a B Corp investment manager and must be signed up to the Science Based Targets Initiative (SBTi).
+Rebecca has used her pension fund to purchase a portion of the Switchfoot office.
+Greening the pension is therefore a matter of managing the environmental performance of the underlying asset, which this sustainability policy supports.
+A B Corp investment manager will manage any future invested contributions and must be aligned with the Science Based Targets Initiative (SBTi).

-Our Team’s pension funds are defaulted to a sustainable fund with the people’s pension.
-The team have access to financial advisers who can support them in selecting the funds they wish to invest in and can discuss the impact of the money they invest,
+Our wider Team’s pension funds are defaulted to a sustainable fund with People’s Pension.
+The team have access to financial advisers who can support them in selecting the funds they wish to invest in and can discuss the impact of the money they invest.

 Truth

-We pledge to always tell the truth about the climate crisis, and we will never get involved in projects where we can only speak about the positives of climate change.
+We pledge to always tell the truth about the climate and nature crisis, and we will never get involved in projects where we can only speak about the positives of climate change.

 This plan is being reviewed quarterly as part of our board meetings, and we will challenge ourselves to do more and take action more quickly to change the world.